Top Travel Industry Trends (2023-2026)

 Solo travelers are big on social media too.

-4. Consumers crave local experiences
+2. Travelers crave local experiences

-Instead, “consumers [will] pursue authentic experiences, distancing themselves from mainstream tourism providers and venturing into pastimes that feel more meaningful.”
+Instead, “consumers [will] pursue authentic experiences, distancing themselves from mainstream tourism providers and venturing into pastimes that feel more meaningful”.

 Data insights company AirSage marks this as an emerging trend because “people no longer want boring and conventional travel experiences as much as they used to.
-Instead, they would rather pay for vacations that are once in a lifetime opportunities.”
+Instead, they would rather pay for vacations that are once in a lifetime opportunities”.

 But they also added online experiences in 2020 for people who are seeking to connect with locals without leaving their homes.

 Shot of tours and experiences on Withlocals.

 Under Canvas runs seven glamping camps in wilderness locations across the United States aimed at exploring the local landscape and inspiring human connections.

-As with nearly all businesses, technology advancements are presenting the travel industry with seemingly endless opportunities.
+As with nearly all businesses, technology is presenting the travel industry with seemingly endless opportunities.

-A McKinsey survey showed that, because of COVID-19, “companies have accelerated the digitization of their customer and supply-chain interactions and of their internal operations by three to four years.”
+A McKinsey survey showed that, because of COVID-19, “companies have accelerated the digitization of their customer and supply-chain interactions and of their internal operations by three to four years".

 BTG Homeinnes is looking at these robots as a way to control costs and safeguard guests.

-And, they won’t feel like they’re talking to a robot.
+And, they won’t (always) feel like they’re talking to a robot.
 Advances in AI have made this type of communication hassle-free.